OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 The snpset can be specified as either:
 - a window (test every X snps) => `snpset = X`
 - an annotated file.
 This requires `snpset = filename` where filename is an input file, with no header and two columns separated by a space.
-The first column must contain the snpset ID and the second column must contain the snpid's identical to the bimfile.
+The first column must contain the snpset ID and the second column must contain the snpid's (rsid) identical to the bimfile, or in the case of a BGEN format, the order the data will be read (see BGEN above for more details).
 - a joint test on only a specific set of snps. `snpset = AbstractVector` where the vector specifies the snps you want to perform one joint snpset test for.
 The vector can either be a vector of integers where the elements are the indicies of the SNPs to test, a vector of booleans, where true represents that you want to select that SNP index, or a range indicating the indicies of the SNPs to test.

 In following example, we perform a SNP-set test on the 50th to 55th snps.